motorcycle 101 guides

 • Overtaking a larger vehicle ahead in the same lane

-As motorcycles are capable of greater maneuverability and have a compact design, riders are entitled to certain rights regarding how they can act when on the road.
+As motorcycles have greater maneuverability and can squeeze in spaces four-wheeled motor vehicles cannot, riders are permitted certain rights regarding how they can act when on the road.
 Motorcyclists are allowed to try the following in South Carolina:

 • You are allowed to make full use of the space within your current lane